kbaillieul/Garden/README.md

-This is my second project through the Get Coding program that is currently under development.
+This is the second project I completed through the Get Coding program using HTML, CSS, and JavaScript.
 The intended function of this project is as follows:

 1. User selects a tomato, corn, or sunflower plant from the 'Add a Plant' dropdown and presses the Submit button.
 2. An image of the selected plant is added to the garden and an option for 'Water a Plant' is created.